AMSP-04/NETN-AIS/NETN-AIS.md

 Common message types include the Position Report Class A (Message types 1, 2, and 3) and the Static and Voyage Related Data (Message type 5).
 A common standard protocol for live AIS messages exchange is NMEA-0183, an electrical and data specification for communication between marine electronics (see https://www.nmea.org).

-The AIS FOM module defines all of the messages types specified in ITU-R M.1371-5 annexe 8, except for rarely used message types or message types that are more related to traffic analysis in an AIS network (i.e. 15, 16, 20, 22, 23, 25 and 26).
+The AIS FOM module defines all of the message types specified in ITU-R M.1371-5 annexe 8, except for rarely used message types or message types that are more related to traffic analysis in an AIS network (i.e. 15, 16, 20, 22, 23, 25 and 26).
 The FOM class structure aligns with the message type specification in ITU-R M.1371-5 annexe 8, enabling easy translation to/from NMEA 0183.
 The message types are modelled as interaction classes, and most parameters are optional.
 The root class `AIS_RadioSignal` extends the RPR-FOM interaction class `RadioSignal`, and uses the parameter `HostRadioIndex` to refer to the `RadioTransmitter` object instance of the AIS station.

 The NETN-AIS FOM module content is based on ITU-R M.1371-5, Technical characteristics for an automatic identification system using time division multiple access in the VHF maritime mobile frequency band (https://www.itu.int).